 Buy A Resistible Force here

-'Three books were nominated in the history category, but Pauline van Lynden's book, A Resistible Force, published by the Visual Legacy Foundation, would not have misstood in the art section due to the beautiful photography which gives a solid bedding to the captivating text on this overlooked subject.
+'Three books were nominated in the history category, but Pauline van Lynden's book, A Resistible Force, published by the Visual Legacy Foundation, would not have misstood in the art section due to the beautiful photography, which forms a strong base for the captivating text on this overlooked subject.
 Her work has forever anchored the beach pilings between us and the horizon.
-The jury came together in Veere where it was decided to give the Zeeland Book Prize 2008 to a book which reveals the essence, the heart of Zeeland.
-It is a personal quest into a deeply Dutch subject: the fight against water.
-Personal observations and conversations with the dyke workers form the starting point of her research.
-Step by step one gets to know almost everything about coastal defence techniques, breakwaters, the local people and their surroundings.
-The book gives a moving portrait of the province and the complex relationship of its inhabitants with the sea.
-The simultaneously businesslike and personal text finds further expression in a breathtaking photo reportage of the life of the breakwaters.'
+The jury decided to give the Zeeland Book Prize 2008 to a book that reveals the essence, the heart of Zeeland.
+It is a personal quest into a profoundly Dutch subject: the battle with water.
+Personal observations and conversations with dike workers form the starting point of her research.
+Step by step we learn almost everything about coastal defence techniques, breakwaters, the local people and their surroundings.
+The book paints a moving portrait of the province and its inhabitants' complex relationship with the sea.'

 – Literatuurplein